Azure/Azure-Verified-Modules/docs/content/help-support/issue-triage-automation.md

 ### ITA04

-If an issue/PR has been labelled with "Needs: Author Feedback 👂" and hasn't had a response in 4 days, label with "Status: No Recent Activity 💤" and add a comment.
+If an issue/PR has been labelled with "<mark style="background-color:#CB6BA2;color:white;">Needs: Author Feedback 👂</mark>" and hasn't had a response in 4 days, label with "<mark style="background-color:#808080;color:white;">Status: No Recent Activity 💤</mark>" and add a comment.

 ### ITA05

-If an issue/PR has been labelled with "Status: No Recent Activity 💤" and hasn't had any update in 3 days from that point, automatically close it and comment, unless the issue/PR has a "Status: long-term ⏳" - in which case, do not close it.
+If an issue/PR has been labelled with "<mark style="background-color:#808080;color:white;">Status: No Recent Activity 💤</mark>" and hasn't had any update in 3 days from that point, automatically close it and comment, unless the issue/PR has a "<mark style="background-color:#B60205;color:white;">Status: long-term ⏳</mark>" - in which case, do not close it.

 <br>